openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Adds a point using an ofPoint at the end of the ofPolyline.
+Adds a point using an T at the end of the ofPolyline.